-Not only is German the most widely spoken language in the E.U., but also the 11th most spoken language in the world.
-Almost 220 million people speak German today, 100 million of them being native speaker.
+Not only is German the most widely spoken language in the E.U., but it is also the 11th most spoken language in the world.
+Almost 220 million people speak German today, 100 million of them being native speakers.

-Like the name suggests, it is a Germanic language within the family of Indo-European languages.
-So German is a sister language to English, Frisian and Dutch.
+As the name suggests, German is a Germanic language within the family of Indo-European languages.
+So, German is a sister language to English, Frisian and Dutch.
 The word ‘Nature’ in English is ‘natuur’ in Dutch, and ‘Natur’ in German.
-Very similar, is it not?
+Very similar, isn’t it?

 The German language

-German is not the most complex language to learn but there are some rules that needs following:
+German is not the most complex language to learn, but there are some rules that must be followed:

-- All nouns are written with a capital
+- All nouns must be written with a capital letter

 - There are 4 cases for nouns, pronouns and adjectives (nominative, accusative, genitive, dative)

-- Words can have one of 3 genders (masculine, feminine, neuter)
+- Words can have one of three possible genders (masculine, feminine, neuter)

 - Words can be singular or plural